 The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic report and the Directors' report.
 The Statement of financial position reflects the impact of assuming £25,197,000 of historic liabilities when the MCPS-PRS Alliance dissolved in 2013.
-As a result, PfM has a net deficit of £45,780,000 at 31 December 2023 (2022 - £40,258,000).
-The deficit has increased from 2022 mainly as a result of the accounting valuation of the defined benefit schemes declining further from a net deficit of £4,848,000 to a net deficit position of £10,087,000.
-The Group is continuing to make annual payments into the schemes through to June 2030, with the intention of the schemes reaching self-sufficiency by December 2032.
+As a result, PfM has a net deficit of £48,437,000 at 31 December 2024 (2023 - £45,780,000).
+The deficit has increased from 2023 mainly as a result of the accounting valuation of the defined benefit schemes declining further from a net deficit of £10,087,000 to a net deficit position of £12,651,000.
+The Group is continuing to make annual payments into the schemes through to June 2030, with the intention of the schemes reaching self-sufficiency by this date.